tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ClientHelloOuter to construct ClientHelloInner, or a buggy server may incorrectly apply parameters from ClientHelloOuter to the handshake.

-To begin, the attacker first interacts with a server to obtain a resumption ticket for a given test domain, such as "example.com".
+To begin, the attacker interacts with a server to obtain a resumption ticket for a given test domain, such as "example.com".
 Later, upon receipt of a ClientHelloOuter, it modifies it such that the server will process the resumption ticket with ClientHelloInner.
 If the server only accepts resumption